 Hallmarks above 1mm on jewellery, and above 2mm on silverware are considered Display marks.
-LINK to price list For hallmarks over these sizes, you will be charge an additional charge of £2.50 plus VAT per item.
+For hallmarks over these sizes, you will be charge an additional charge of £2.50 plus VAT per item.
+See Price List.

 How much does a bespoke hallmark cost?